 The employer cannot recover sick pay from the government.
-Social security benefits however, are derived directly from the social security fund (see Question 29).
+Social security benefits however, are derived directly from the social security fund.

 Statutory rights of parents and carers

 13. What are the statutory rights of employees who are:

 - Parents (including maternity, paternity, surrogacy, adoption and parental rights, where applicable)? - Carers (including those of disabled children and adult dependants)?